kelsedilla/minimal/index.md

 ### A picross game coded in Python

 ## What is Picross
 Picross is a puzzle game, sometimes known as nonograms or hanjie, in which the player solves clues to create a pixel art image as the final solution. _Pycross: Picross Puzzels_, is a simple picross game made for multiple players on one computer.
-Each player solves the puzzld on their own, and their time is taken and added to a leaderboard for players to compare their times.
+Each player solves the puzzle on their own, and their time is taken and added to a leaderboard for players to compare their times.
 ### How to Picross
 For each row, and for each column, there are a list of numbers.
 These clues indicate the number of filled in, or 'on', spaces in each clump of filled in spaces.